Science Learning Hub logo

 Each protein has a specific role in our body.
 However, scientists have discovered that some proteins perform more than 1 role.

-For example, Dr Julia Horsfield leads the Chromosome Structure and Development Group at the University of Otago.
+For example, Professor Julia Horsfield leads the Chromosome Structure and Development Group at the University of Otago.
 Her lab investigates how cohesin proteins, which regulate chromosome structure during cell division, are also involved in making sure that genes are switched on or off at the correct times during development.
-Julia and her colleagues focus on the impact of a reduction in cohesin proteins on gene expression in zebrafish and use these results to better understand particular human diseases
+Julia and her colleagues focus on the impact of a reduction in cohesin proteins on gene expression in zebrafish and use these results to better understand particular human diseases.
+Proteins have many roles in the human body and different combinations of genes build these proteins to perform specialised functions.

 Useful link